Contains the current error code string.

 behavior, where the old error stack would persist until explicitly cleared.)

-value as a new piece in a string delimited by commas, as follows:
+string is delimited by commas, as follows:

 In the above case, the most recent error is a <PROTECT> error.